yguitton/training-material/topics/contributing/tutorials/rendering_gtn/tutorial.md

 >    - For Debian/Ubuntu: `sudo apt update && sudo apt install git curl make`
 >    - For Fedora/CentOs/RedHat: `sudo yum install git curl make`
 >
-> 3. (If not done yet) Clone the training material GitHub repository: `git clone https://github.com/galaxyproject/training-material.git`
+> 3. Clone the training material GitHub repository:
+>    - `git clone --depth 1 --branch main https://github.com/galaxyproject/training-material.git`
+>    - Note: The GTN repo is quite large, therefore we recommend to use the `--depth 1 --branch main` flags here.
+This will clone only the main branch, and only the most recent revision, rather than the full history.
-> 4. Navigate to the `training-material/` folder with `cd`
+> 4. Navigate to the the cloned repository
+>    - `cd training-material`
 > 5. Set up the conda environment
 >
 >     It will install some needed tools (ruby, nodejs, etc) in a protected environment, without interfering with the existing tools or versions.